Hair Transplant Surgery in Ireland

-Hair transplantation is a surgical technique that removes hair follicles from one part of the body, called the ‘donor site’, to a bald or balding part of the body known as the ‘recipient site’.
-The technique is primarily used to treat male pattern baldness.
-In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding, (like the back of the head) are transplanted to the bald scalp.
-Hair transplantation can also be used to restore eyelashes, eyebrows, beard hair, chest hair, pubic hair and to fill in scars caused by accidents or surgery.
-Since hair naturally grows in groupings of 1 to 4 hairs, current techniques harvest and transplant hair “follicular units” in their natural groupings.
-Thus modern hair transplantation can achieve a natural appearance by mimicking original hair orientation.
+Hair transplantation is a surgical technique that removes hair follicles from one part of the body, called the ‘donor site’, to a bald or balding part of the body referred to as the ‘recipient site’.
+The procedure is mainly used to treat male pattern baldness.
+In this method grafts containing hair follicles that are genetically resistant to balding and hair is naturally fuller (like the rear of the head) are transplanted to the bald scalp.
+Hair transplantation can also be used to recover beard hair, chest hair, eyelashes, eyebrows, and to fill in scars caused by accidents or surgery.
+Since hair naturally grows in groupings of 1 to 4 hairs, current techniques gather and transplant hair “follicular units” in their natural groupings.
+As a result modern hair transplantation can accomplish a natural aspect by simulating original hair orientation.

-This hair transplant procedure is called follicular unit transplantation (FUT).
+This hair transplant procedure is named follicular unit transplantation (FUT).
 Donor hair can be harvested in two different ways: strip harvesting, and follicular unit extraction (FUE).

 Pre-operative assessment and planning